 This SEA analyzes the potential impacts resulting from the proposed site-specific activities.
-Where applicable, relevant affected environment discussions and impact analyses from the 2017-2022 GOM Multisale EIS and 2018 GOM Supplemental EIS are summarized and utilized for site-specific analysis and are incorporated by reference.
+Where applicable, relevant affected environment discussions and impact analyses from the 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, and GOM Lease Sales 259 and 261 Supplemental EIS are summarized and utilized for site-specific analysis and are incorporated by reference.
 Relevant new information published after the above-referenced environmental analyses is included by citation.
-Lease stipulations, the Outer Continental Shelf Lands Act (OCSLA), all applicable Federal, State, and local regulations (as per 30 CFR § 550.101(a)); guidance provided in all applicable Notices to Lessees and Operators (NTLs) (as per 30 CFR § 550.103); and mitigation and monitoring measures identified in this SEA, 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended ITS have been considered in the evaluation of the Proposed Action.
+Lease stipulations, the Outer Continental Shelf Lands Act (OCSLA), all applicable Federal, State, and local regulations (as per 30 CFR § 550.101(a)); guidance provided in all applicable Notices to Lessees and Operators (NTLs) (as per 30 CFR § 550.103); and mitigation and monitoring measures identified in this SEA, 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, the GOM Lease Sales 259 and 261 Supplemental EIS, FWS 2018 BO, NMFS 2020 BiOp, and NMFS 2021 Amended ITS have been considered in the evaluation of the Proposed Action.